sitedata/checklyhq.com/site/content/docs/alerting/_index.md

 ![send reminder two times over ten minutes](/docs/images/alerting/reminders-1.png)

 {{<info >}}
-When a check failure is resolved, we cancel any outstanding reminders.
+When a check failure is resolved, we cancel any outstanding reminders so you don't get mixed signals.
 {{</info>}}

 ##  Alert channels